Business Setup

 Can the registered address in a host province be a virtual address?

 Yes.
 Both Ontario and BC require a real commercial street address that can receive mail and accept service of documents.
-A licensed commercial virtual office — for example, Auteur's Toronto and Vancouver addresses — satisfies the rule the same way a leased commercial suite does.
+A commercial virtual address — for example, Auteur's Toronto and Vancouver addresses — satisfies the rule the same way a leased commercial suite does.
 PO boxes, UPS Store mailbox numbers, and personal residences used as drop-off points do not satisfy the rule.

 What happens if I never extra-provincially register but operate in another province anyway?